oasysokubo/DeedBeef/README.md

-**jobber** :bento:- A simulation of jobs performed by a set of processors,
+:bento:- A simulation of jobs performed by a set of processors,
               where there might be more jobs than processors therefore a queue must be made to wait until an open processor.